Skip to content

 Short description

-If you connect a client to a Client VPN endpoint with a target DNS server, then typically the queries are forwarded to that DNS server.
-In some cases, the DNS queries for NSLOOKUP might be forwarded to the client machine's local DNS server instead.
+When you connect a client to a Client VPN endpoint with a target DNS server, Client VPN forwards queries to the target DNS server.
+If Client VPN forwards DNS queries to the client machine's local server instead of your Client VPN endpoint's server, then your binding order is faulty.

 Resolution